unofficialImportFromGitlab-PPC/T2080customizations/device_tree/README.md

 `dtc -O dtb -o ./uImage.dtb ./t2080rdb.dts`

 Please note that this the file "t2080si-post.dtsi" has been modified in order to accomodate a video card attached on the onboard PCIe 4x (J20) using a PCIe 4x to PCIe 16x adaptor cable.
+Another file altered to accomodate a PCIe video card is the file "t208xrdb.dtsi".